PatrickC12/ProAnubisReconstruction/README.md

 Relevant functions are located in ANUBIS_triggered_functions.py

-TODO:
+Tasklist:

+- Cluster events temporally and spatially. ✔ Done

+- Reconstruct events. ✔ Done
+    - Used SVD and minimise residual on possible combos to find best trajectory.
+    - Sub-optimal: Still haven't accounted for uncertainties in hit coordinates,

+- Create event displays, channel hit_maps an 3D plots ✔ Done

-- Fix expected muon angular distribution. ✔ Done
+- Fix ProANUBIS muon zenith angle distribution. ✔ Done

 - Find eta and Phi angular distributions separtely. ✔ Done
   - As expected, the phi side showed symmetry in its angular distribution and the eta side showed asymmetry.
 Particularly eta side had a peak at around 50 degrees in one direction (this corresponds to a zenith angle of around 10 degrees).